moonshadowmobile/moonshadowmobile-authbind/README.md

 ##### `version`

    The authbind project version to install.
-Valid values are the releases (i.e. 2.1.1 and 1.2.0) or stable (which will be the latest release).
+Valid values are the releases (i.e. 2.1.1 and 1.2.0) or latest (which will be the latest release).

 ##### `build_dir`